omunroe-com/books-2/restructuredtext/restructuredtext.rst

 .. code:: rst

-   The Python documentation is located on https://docs.python.org/.
+   Python documentation is located on https://docs.python.org/.

 Alternatively, URIs may be embedded (surrounded by angle brackets "<>") within a hyperlink text inside backquotes (also backticks "`") followed by an